qingliangcn/wpxml-parser/README.md

 # wpxml-parser

-translator wodpress xml data to array and object
+translator wordpress xml data to array and object

 ## 安装